oelin/rle/README.md

 # RLE

-A simple run-length encoder for Python.
+A simple run-length encoding library for Python.